curiousoffice/playbook/README.rst

 We make the offer via email, if it is accepted then a contract is signed by both parties and a trial work period of three months begins.
 Both parties are going to use that period to evaluate each other.
-A feedback meeting will be scheduled between the new team member, his mentor, and the agile buddy 10 weeks after hiring.
+A feedback meeting will be scheduled between the new team member, his/her mentor, and the agile buddy 10 weeks after hiring.

 Once an offer is accepted, we create an email address for the new teammate,